Ficool

 Luke stepped forward to meet him.

-This time, his sword did not cut a flesh.
+This time, his sword did not only cut flesh but burn it.

 The first swing took the man's remaining arm.
 The limb exploded into bloody chunks, but instead of forming new monsters, the pieces burned in the air, turning black and crumbling before they touched the ground.